Oshin: Japan enters war

 Japan begins to enter a period of military rule.
-Ryuzo gets involved with the military to raise more money along with the fish shop, something Oshin opposes but relents when she puts his interests at heart and decided that they need the financial support.
-Due to the military propaganda during this time period, Yu begins to side with the military and support the Sino-Japanese Wars.
+Ryūzō gets involved with the military to raise more money along with the fish shop, something Oshin opposes but relents when she puts his interests at heart and decided that they need the financial support.
+Due to the military propaganda during this time period, Yū begins to side with the military and support the Second Sino-Japanese War.

-When Yu began to apply for high school, he asked Ryuzo for permission to join the Military Officers Academy, where students are taught to become a military officer to fight the war.
-Oshin overhears the conversation and intervenes just when Ryuzo approves.
-Due to Oshin's convictions of pacifism, Oshin gets desperate to keep Yu from applying.
-When Yu remains firm on his decision to apply, Hatsuko reminds him that Oshin doesn't want him to fight since she has gone through adversity with him when he was still a child.
-To humor Oshin, Yu decides to apply to a school in Kyoto to study Humanities instead of applying to the Military Officers Academy.
+When Yū began to apply for high school, he asked Ryūzō for permission to join the Military Officers Academy, where students are taught to become a military officer to fight the war.
+Oshin overhears the conversation and intervenes just when Ryūzō approves.
+Due to Oshin's convictions of pacifism, Oshin gets desperate to keep Yū from applying.
+When Yū remains firm on his decision to apply, Hatsuko reminds him that Oshin doesn't want him to fight since she has gone through adversity with him when he was still a child.
+To humor Oshin, Yū decides to apply to a school in Kyoto to study Humanities instead of applying to the Military Officers Academy.

 As 1940 arrives, food rationing is on the rise to support the war effort.
 This was also the time when the black market surfaced to sell rationed goods.
 When the black market began to sell illegal imports of fish, Oshin is forced to close down the store to prevent trouble.
 Hisa moves to Tokyo due to the lack of fishermen and rations.
 Subsequently, Oshin's family moves to a new house that was previously owned by a man working with the military, who relocated in Pyongyang.
-When Yu came by to visit, Yu and Hatsuko profess their love for each other, something that Ryuzo opposes.
-Ryuzo also gets involved in the military committee, where he encourages boys in the area to enlist, and begins to manage a uniforms factory.
-Life continues as usual until Yu visits again in 1943.
+When Yū came by to visit, Yū and Hatsuko profess their love for each other, something that Ryūzō opposes.
+Ryūzō also gets involved in the military committee, where he encourages boys in the area to enlist, and begins to manage a uniforms factory.
+Life continues as usual until Yū visits again in 1943.

-Yu reveals to Ryuzo that student-exemptions for military drafts have been lifted, and later he breaks the news to Oshin that he must enlist within one month.
-A shocked Oshin begins to cry in front of Yu and feels like she betrayed Shunsaku, the military deserter who instilled pacifism in her as a child.
-After one month, Yu leaves in uniform.
+Yū reveals to Ryūzō that student-exemptions for military drafts have been lifted, and later he breaks the news to Oshin that he must enlist within one month.
+A shocked Oshin begins to cry in front of Yū and feels like she betrayed Shunsaku, the military deserter who instilled pacifism in her as a child.
+After one month, Yū leaves in uniform.